danielsaidi/website_danielsaidi/collections/_posts/2023/2023-02-09-adding-a-sticky-header-to-a-swiftui-scroll-view.md

 We now have the `scrollOffset` and `navigationBarHeight`.
 Let's now add a custom header builder and header height to the view.

 To support a custom header view, we must add a generic `Header` condition.
-We can then add `init` parameters and view properies to inject a `header` view builder and a `headerHeight`:
+We can add `init` parameters and view properies to inject a `header` view builder and a `headerHeight`:

 ```swift
 public struct ScrollViewWithStickyHeader<Header: View, Content: View>: View {